Work for Larry? You Couldn't Pay Me Enough

 Topping the list of highest-paid women is Safra Catz, the President and CFO of Oracle Corp.
 Safra’s total compensation clocked in at $26.1 million.
 That’s not enough to get me to work for Oracle Corp Founder Larry Ellison, who seems to go through CFOs like Britney Spears goes through husbands.

 Before plying her trade at Oracle Software, Safra Catz worked in various banking positions and served as a Managing Director at Donaldson, Lufkin & Jenrette (a global investment bank).
 She actually met Larry Ellison there while working on Oracle's secondary offering.
 He subsequently offered her a job as a Senior Vice President in April of 1999.

 Catz is married, with two children, at least according to Wikipedia.
-According to another article, her husband is in charge of the household.
+Her husband is in charge of the household.
 Kind of goes against the Noer's theory that the man has to make more, doesn't it?

 Yahoo.com Career Woman

 At number two on the Fortune Magazine Online's list is Susan Decker, the CFO of Yahoo.com, whose total compensation was $24.3 million.
 Like Safra Catz at Oracle Software, Decker held several jobs at Donaldson, Lufkin & Jenrette, including Director of Global Research from 1998 to 2000.
 Before that, she worked as a securities analyst for 12 years.

 If Susan had stayed in her position as a securities analyst, how much would she be making today?
 According to our Payscale salary survey, a securities analyst in New York City makes an average salary of $154,432, with a high-end annual salary of $348,863; that’s not $24.3 million, but it’s not bad.